thephpleague/json-guard/docs/validation/errors.md

 ## Error Format

-### Code
+### Keyword

-The code is a unique identifier for this error type.
-You can view the complete list of error codes [here](https://github.com/thephpleague/json-guard/blob/master/src/ErrorCode.php).
+The keyword is a unique identifier for this error type.
+The keyword is the property name used in the schema.
+You can view the complete list of keywords [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.5).

 ### Message

 The message is a developer friendly explanation of what caused the error.

 The `message` is intended for developers and is not localized.
-Error messages can be easily localized for your application using the error code, the context, and the [symfony/translation](http://symfony.com/doc/current/components/translation/usage.html) component or a similar library.
+Error messages can be easily localized for your application using the keyword, the context, and the [symfony/translation](http://symfony.com/doc/current/components/translation/usage.html) component or a similar library.

 ### Pointer